mtcalabro/java-jackson-databinding-example/ProjectSetup.md

 3. Navigate to the Project Artifacts

-4. Add a new Artifact of type "WebApplication: Exploded"
+4. An Artifact of type "WebApplication: Exploded" should already exist.
+If not, create one.

-5. Under "Available Elements", double-click on all items listed
+5. Under "Available Elements", double-click on all items listed.
+Jersey-1.12 should be the only missing element.

 6. The Artifacts should look like this: